av-mae-uf/av1tenth-docs/docs/information/theoryinfo/routes/navsys.rst

     w = \cos{\dfrac{\theta}{2}}, a=0, b=0, c=\sin{\dfrac{\theta}{2}} \tag{14}

-Goal Pose Creator
+Goal Pose Creator and Motion Spec Provider
 ^^^^^^^^^^^^^^
 The ``goal_pose_creator`` node is the most complicated node in this system.
 It requests the list of poses from the ``route_pose_provider`` node and then creates the array of route segments.
-The structure used to define a route structure is shown in Figure 2.
+The structure used to define a route segment is shown in Figure 2.
 The default values for the route segment parameters :math:`w_1` and :math:`w_2` are set equal to 1.
 The default values for :math:`L_1` and :math:`L_2` are set equal to ¼ the distance between the pose locations that define the route segment, i.e. points :math:`P_0` and :math:`P_3`.
 Note that the length of the path segment is also calculated for use in future calculations.
 The coordinates of the points and the length of the path segment are written in units of meters.